Reviews

 Tufting yarn

-While most yarn (even chunky yarn, to a degree) will work well for tufting, each type of yarn and yarn weights deliver different results.
+While most yarn (even chunky yarn, to a degree) will work well for tufting, each type of yarn and yarn weight delivers different results.
 Acrylic is the most cost-effective but least soft, and wool is the hardest wearing (and nicest) but most expensive.
 Cotton lies somewhere right in between.

 When it comes to purchasing yarn, you have plenty of options.
-This Etsy shop and Tuft the World sell yarn on convenient cardboard cones.
+Acrylic yarn is easy to find anywhere, but this one has worked well for me in the past.
+This Etsy shop and Tuft the World sell wool and cotton yarn on convenient cardboard cones.
 Remember to use the code TINY when buying from Tuft the World to save 15%!

 Tufting backing cloth